Skip to content

 Add a new list

-At first you have to add a new list to SharePoint.
-On your site you should to click New on the ribbon.
+At first you need to add a new list to SharePoint.
+On your site you should click New on the ribbon.
 Then you have to select the list from the drop-down list.

 The window "Create a list" will open.
 You have to click on Blank list button.